Discover the Mermaids Cave in Blackheath

 Mermaids Cave

-The Mermaids Cave was first named back in 1882 and has also often been referred to as Mermaid’s Glen.
+The Mermaids Cave was first named in 1882 and has often been referred to as Mermaid’s Glen.

-The spot is so unique that it was once used as one of the film locations for the third installment of the Mad Max movie series, the Mad Max “Beyond Thunderdome” movie.
+The spot is so unique that it was once used as one of the film locations for the third instalment of the Mad Max series, the Mad Max “Beyond Thunderdome” movie.

 Mermaids Cave